 Life is fluid, but the Court order that resolved your divorce is a static document that does not automatically change when circum-stances in the life of your child, your ex-spouse, or your life change.
-When issues arise after the divorce is final you need a lawyer who is experienced in handling these issues so that you can receive objective advice on whether it is legally possible to have a provi-sion of your divorce changed.
-Modifications of decrees generally arise in the following areas:
+When issues arise after the divorce is final, you need a lawyer who is experienced in handling these issues so that you can receive objective advice on whether it is legally possible to have a provi-sion of your divorce changed through what’s called a modification of existing orders.

-1. Modification of a geographic restriction;
+- Modification of a geographic restriction

-5. Modification of the possession and access of a non-custodial parent
+- Modification of the possession and access of a non-custodial parent

 When a person does not live up to their end of the bargain or otherwise does not do what they are supposed to do, it generally causes some type of hardship on other people.
 Examples include a non-payment of support or denied access or possession of a child.
 In ei-ther case, the child is generally impacted negatively, and you need a skilled lawyer to help you pursue enforcement of the court order.

 In the context of a divorce case, nothing is more important than your relationship with your child.
 Nelson Law Group focuses on pro-tecting that relationship.
 If you are experiencing difficulties with the realities of your divorce decree or do not believe your ex-spouse is living up to his/her obligations, contact us to set up a free initial consultation.
 We want you to be informed of your legal rights.